-The Board is satisfied that for the FYE 2021, it complies substantially with the principles and guidance of the MCCG.
+The Board is satisfied that for the FYE 2022, it complies substantially with the principles and guidance of the MCCG.

-This Corporate Governance Overview Statement is made in accordance with a resolution of the Board of Directors passed on 24 August 2021.
+This Corporate Governance Overview Statement was made in accordance with a resolution of the Board of Directors passed on 25 July 2022.